rohammosalli/python-app/README.md

 sh "kubectl -n b2c create secret generic basic-auth  --from-file=password --dry-run=true -o yaml | kubectl apply -f -"
 ```
 But I already added in Jenkinsfile

+for example you can add basic-auth in values.yaml for Ingress
 ```yaml
 annotations:
     # type of authentication